 Urologic cancers affect the organs of the urinary and male reproductive systems.
 These include cancers of the kidneys, bladder, prostate, testicles, and penis.
 Each type presents unique symptoms, risk factors, and treatment approaches.

-Prostate Cancer is the most common urologic cancer in men, often slow-growing and highly treatable when detected early.
+It is the most common urologic cancer in men, often slow-growing and highly treatable when detected early.

-Bladder Cancer typically presents with blood in the urine and is more common in smokers and older adults.
+Typically presents with blood in the urine and is more common in smokers and older adults.

-Testicular Cancer mainly affects younger men and has a high cure rate, especially when caught early.
+Mainly affects younger men and has a high cure rate, especially when caught early.

 Early detection through regular screenings and prompt evaluation of symptoms plays a key role in successful treatment.
 Advances in surgery, targeted therapies, and minimally invasive techniques continue to improve outcomes for patients with urologic cancers.